 - 3 oz sugar

-Place yolks and sugar in a pot that you’ll later use to bain-marie.
+Place the yolks and sugar in a pot that you’ll later use to water-bath.
 Beat until well blended and a little foamy.
 While still whisking, gradually add the wine.

 Place the pot on another one, with simmering (not boiling) water, and cook, still whisking, for about 10 minutes.

-Roll out the dough and cut out cookies.
+Roll out the dough and cut out the cookies.

-Bake 9-10 minutes (this is the baking time for cookies in the stamp, which are very tall, for small flat cookies 5 minutes were enough) or until light brown around edges.
+Bake 9-10 minutes (this is the baking time for very tall cookies, for small flat cookies, 5 minutes will be enough) or until light brown around the edges.